superfliege/azure-docs.de-de/articles/machine-learning/service/how-to-set-up-training-targets.md

 # Choose a name for your CPU cluster
 cpu_cluster_name = "cpucluster"

-# Verify that cluster does not exist already
+# Verify that the cluster doesn't already exist
 try:
     cpu_cluster = ComputeTarget(workspace=ws, name=cpu_cluster_name)
     print('Found existing cluster, use it.')